 - salt and black pepper to taste

-- Optional: ½ tsp crushed red pepper flakes
+- Optional: ½ teaspoon crushed red pepper flakes

 - Heat olive oil in a large skillet over medium-high heat.
 Add onion and garlic and season with salt and black pepper.
 Cook, stirring occasionally, until the onion is soft and translucent, approximately 4-5 minutes.